Swell

 Be explicit about what Dame is.

-As the 360 campaign primarily focused on generating awareness, we couldn't rely on subtle hints like the "g" banner on Into The Gloss.
-Therefore, we communicated our brand and its offerings throughout the website.
+Since the 360 campaign focused on awareness, we couldn't rely on subtle hints like the "g" banner on Into The Gloss.
+Instead, we clearly communicated our brand and offerings across the entire website.

 Prioritize products at a top level.